Bison

-Twilight 2000 Notes: This vehicle was in common use in Canada during the Twilight War; some of them were also used by the US Marines, and a dozen were sold to the Texas Army National Guard for use in urban drug raids; these were used as regular personnel carriers during the war.
-Another user was Australia, who calls them the ASLAV-PC.
-The Bison CPVs were the primary command vehicle of Canadian forces, were used in a limited amount by the US Marines, and, fitted with extra ground-to-air radios, were the vehicle of choice for Canadian FALO teams.
+Twilight 2000 Notes: This vehicle was in common use in Canada during the Twilight War; some of them were also used by the US Marines, and a dozen of the ISC version were sold to the Texas Army National Guard for use in urban drug raids; these were used as regular personnel carriers during the war, and armed with M-60 machineguns.
+The Australians also used 38 ASLAV Type IIs, of various types.
+(No ASLAV-Cs are equipped with an RWS in the Twilight 2000 timeline.)
+The Bison CPVs were the primary command vehicle of Canadian forces, were used in a limited amount by the US Marines (armed with M-240 machineguns), and, fitted with extra ground-to-air radios, were the vehicle of choice for Canadian FALO teams.

 Vehicle